The choice of shingle and roof you install should be one that is well considered.

 A no-sloped roof: 4/12 or lower is not considered a pitched roof: Thus, it is possible to have a double-pitched roof that is so low that it becomes classified as a flat roof.
 Read our article ‘Advantages Versus Disadvantages of Flat Roofing’

 Extremely low-pitch roofs or those with a slope of 2/12 or lower cannot handle shingles due to weight concerns.

 In some circumstances, underlayment requirements must be increased to enhance the water-shedding property of a shallow slope roof system.
 Wind lifts these shingles leaving the roof susceptible to water entry and the danger of ice dams that this sitting water creates.

 These weight issues would disqualify heavy ceramic and slate shingle roofing options.
 Parts of the world with volatile climates, severe winds, and heavy snowfall will find that low sloped roofs have a higher chance of caving in.

 The amount of attic space available is decided by the roof’s pitch.
-The higher the pitch, the more space available.
-However, this extra space allows excess heat to gather and extra insulation must be added.
-In other words, knowing the pitch of your roof will determine how much extra materials are needed to improve the energy efficiency of your home.
+The higher the pitch, the more space is available.
+However, this extra space allows excess heat to gather, and extra insulation must be added.
+In other words, knowing the roof’s pitch will determine the materials needed to improve your home’s energy efficiency.

 No matter the slope of your roof, we have experience installing shingles on all of them.
 We are here to help you with any roofing concerns.
-Give us a call at the number below, visit our showroom, or request a no-pressure, well-explained quote by contacting us online.
+Call us at the number below, visit our showroom, or request a no-pressure, well-explained quote.
+Contact us online if you prefer.